 - to undertake pioneer research and develop models for evidence-based practice

 Arts at the Old Fire Station is a unique model of social inclusion.
 The public come to the Old Fire Station to drink coffee, buy art, attend classes and watch shows.
 Artists come to rehearse, create and showcase.
 Homeless people come to access Crisis services and build confidence and skills by participating and working in the arts.

 They all come through the same door and find themselves sharing the space and having overlapping interests.

 No other arts organisation in the UK has such a close relationship with Crisis, whilst simultaneously supporting artistic talent in our theatre and exhibition space, and facilitating a crossover between the two.
 Here, a homeless person can be an artist, volunteer, or audience member.

-Some of our clients have asked us to donate to other charities on an ad-hoc basis (which we are happy to accommodate).
-In 2018-19, recipients have included the Oxford Radcliffe Hospital’s Silver Star ward (£650), MIND (£650), Scope (£50) and New Life Special Care Babies (£100).
+Some of our clients have asked us to donate to other charities on an ad-hoc basis (which we are happy to accommodate, donating £600 in 2020-21, and another £300 so far this year).
+Recent recipients have included the Oxford Radcliffe Hospital’s Silver Star ward, MIND, Scope and New Life Special Care Babies.

 We participate in everyday fundraising activities – distance runs, obstacle courses, free seminars, whatever works best.
-Most recently Max ran the Oxford Half Marathon, raising funds for the Gatehouse.
+In recent years, Max has run the Oxford Half Marathon to raise funds for the Gatehouse.

 Pro Bono Work and Sponsorships

 We support local charities and non-profit organisations in Oxford, through pro bono work and sponsorships.
 Recent activities include the following: